nikshetty/exploring-healthcare-costs/README.md

 Exploring Healthcare Costs
 -----------------------
 #### US Healthcare Costs
-US Healthcare Cost issues are quite well known.
-* The US spends $3 trillion per year on healthcare.
+The US spends $3 trillion per year on healthcare.
 It spends more per capita on healthcare than any other country.
-* The US spends about 18% of its GDP on healthcare which is 2 to 3 times more than other countries.
+The US spends about 18% of its GDP on healthcare which is 2 to 3 times more than other countries.

-* Various factors are attributed to this
+Various factors are attributed to this:
 * high inpatient/outpatient treatment costs
 * high administrative costs
 * defensive medicine causing unnecessary treatments
 * hospital consolidation causing monopolies
 * medical billing codes becoming a business in itself to maximize revenue
 * no negotiation mechanism for price control
 * providers can charge what the market will bear

 The Medicare program run by the government has a price control mechanism in the sense that it has a standard for payments based on the DRG (Diagnosis-Related Group) system and thus gets the lowest prices.
 Otherwise for the rest of the insurance market, providers can more or less charge whatever they can.